 E. EVIDENCES FOR CERTAIN EVENTS IN THE GOSPEL NARRATIVES

 Some of the occurrences mentioned in the gospel narratives are the healing miracles performed by Christ.
-In one of these miracles Christ is said to have cured a man afflicted with leprosy (Matt 8:1-4; Mark 1:40-45; Luke 5:12-19).
+In one of these miracles, Christ is said to have cured a man afflicted with leprosy (Matt 8:1-4; Mark 1:40-45; Luke 5:12-19).
 In fact, there was another occasion when He healed ten lepers at the same time, but only one of them came back to thank Him (Luke 17:11-19).
-However, scholars tried to discredit the gospel narrative by saying that there were no incidences of leprosy reported in medical literature during the time of Christ.
+However, scholars tried to discredit the Gospel narrative by saying that there were no incidences of leprosy reported in the medical literature during the time of Christ.
 That is not true anymore.
-A report was published in December, 2009, saying that a molecular analysis of human remains found in the “Tomb of the Shroud” (not to be confused with the Shroud of Turin), which was discovered in Jerusalem in 2000, showed evidence of leprosy and tuberculosis.
+A report was published in December 2009, saying that molecular analysis of human remains found in the “Tomb of the Shroud,” which was discovered in Jerusalem in 2000, showed evidence of leprosy and tuberculosis.
 See Oldest Case of Leprosy Found in 1st Century Tomb.
 So, the Bible was correct again!
 Of course, it is possible that the word “leprosy” might be used in antiquity as a generic term to include other kinds of skin diseases besides leprosy.

 F. EVIDENCES FOR THE ACTS OF THE APOSTLES